Canon 1D Mark II vs Sony A5000

 - More modern: Reflects 9 years and 11 months of technical progress since the 1D Mark II launch.

+How about other alternatives?
 Do the specifications of the Canon 1D Mark II and the Sony A5000 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II and the A5000 in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1D Mark II vs Sony A5000